 An ESG report will typically address business-related topics and themes related to:

 An ESG report is a communication and disclosure tool designed to increase corporate transparency about an organization’s ESG performance, risks, and opportunities.
-ESG reports should be clear, data-driven (rather than vague, anecdotal, or solely qualitative), authentic (not “greenwashing,” spin, or misrepresentation), and tell a clear story about how the company is pursuing better social, environmental, and equitable outcomes for its employees, customers, external communities, and the planet, backed by evidence.
+ESG reports should be clear, data-driven (rather than vague, anecdotal, or solely qualitative), authentic (not greenwashing, spin, or misrepresentation), and tell a clear story about how the company is pursuing better social, environmental, and equitable outcomes for its employees, customers, external communities, and the planet, backed by evidence.

 In most countries, ESG reports are voluntary, not mandatory.
-However, recent 2022 legal changes, announcements, and impending mandates in the United States, Canada, European Union (EU), United Kingdom, Singapore, and other regions are creating stricter disclosure obligations for many types or organizations -- particularly publicly-listed companies -- to measure, report, and disclose their ESG performance.
+However, recent 2022 and 2023 legal changes, announcements, and impending mandates in the United States, Canada, European Union (EU), United Kingdom, Singapore, and other regions are creating stricter disclosure obligations for many types or organizations -- particularly publicly-listed companies -- to measure, report, and disclose their ESG performance.

 Moreover, many investors and large companies - including Walmart, Disney, and Amazon - are increasingly asking their investments, vendors, suppliers, and partners to complete ESG and sustainability commitments and disclosures.
 Employees, customers, and communities are also increasingly likely to advocate for larger and more impactful ESG commitments from companies.